 Niv grew up in Kiryat Tivon and was educated at the nearby Harduf Waldorf School.
-Upon graduation, he moved to Jerusalem where he worked with kids and young adults in a variety of educational settings.
-After completing his military service, Niv embarked on a long journey in Israel and abroad, visiting farms, working, hiking and living in nature.
+Upon graduation, he moved to Jerusalem where he worked in a variety of educational settings.
+After completing his military service, Niv embarked on a long journey in Israel and abroad, visiting farms, working, hiking, and living in nature.
 His first connection to Kaima was as a volunteer while studying for his B.A. in Philosophy and Jewish Thought at Shalem College.
-Over the years, Kaima remained on his mind.
-Immediately upon graduation, Nir joined Kaima's staff.
-Because of his previous experience, Niv was able to assume the challenging position of Agricultural Director.
-It is at Kaima where he feels he is able to combine his love for people and nature.
+Kaima always remained on Niv’s mind, and upon graduation he joined Kaima's staff, assuming the challenging position of agricultural director.

 Adi (Didi) Malka - Farm Manager

 After completing her army service, Adi attended the Reidman International College for Complementary and Integrative Medicine.
 This background has allowed her to follow a holistic approach to her professional work with youth.
 At Kaima, Adi feels she has found a place where it is possible to develop a sincere and deep relationship with teens based on cooperation, personal and mutual responsibility, and caring.
 Adi is transitioning into the position of farm manager and will be responsible for both our adult and youth staff and oversight of our CSA business operations.

 Michael Mizrahi Fein - Educational Artist, Director of Kaima PBL Lab